lig8/myDoc/version-control/git.md

 # commit all modified files in staging area to local Repository
 git commit -m 'my comments'
+# add commit comments in external editor.
+git commit -a

 # push modified files from local Repository to remote Repository
 git push

+# push your code to other branch
+git push origin branch_name

 # undo modification in staging area.
 # this command will discard all your modification in staging area.
 git restore --staged .

+#update local repository to latest code.
+git pull

 ```